rubyil/ssh-server-client/README.md

 # ssh-server-client
 angular2 component that connects to ssh

-to run server in terminal:
+# to run server in terminal:

 npm i
 node server.js

-to run client
+# to run client in terminal:

 npm i
 ng serve